kinkerl/persy/doc/developer.rst

 Contributing
 ---------------------------------
-If you want to contribute in anyway, please go to [github](http://github.com/kinkerl/persy) or [launchpad](http://github.com/kinkerl/persy).
+If you want to contribute in anyway, please go to github_ or launchpad_.

 Dependencies
 --------------------------------